seporaitis/yum-s3-iam/README.md

 ## How-to set it up?

-Great blog post by Jeremy Carroll which in depth explains how to use this plugin:
+Read a great blog post by Jeremy Carroll which in depth explains how to use this plugin:
 [S3 Yum Repos With IAM Authorization](http://www.carrollops.com/blog/2012/09/11/s3-yum-repos-with-iam-authorization/).